Yitzhak Shamir: Political career

-Prime Minister

 Shamir had a reputation as a Likud hard-liner.
 In 1977 he presided at the Knesset visit of Egyptian President Anwar Sadat.
 He abstained in the Knesset votes to approve the Camp David Accords and the Peace Treaty with Egypt.
 In 1981 and 1982, as Foreign Minister, he guided negotiations with Egypt to normalize relations after the treaty.
 Following the 1982 Lebanon War he directed negotiations which led to the May 17, 1983 Agreement with Lebanon, which did not materialize.

+Prime minister

+Shamir won the 1983 Herut leadership election against David Levy to succeed Begin as leader of Herut, the Likud, and Prime Minister of Israel.
 Shamir won reelection as party leader in the 1984 Herut leadership election, defeating a challenge from Ariel Sharon.

-His failure to stabilize Israel's inflationary economy and to suggest a solution to the quagmire of Lebanon led to an indecisive election in 1984, after which a national unity government was formed between his Likud party and the Alignment led by Shimon Peres.
-As part of the agreement, Peres held the post of Prime Minister until September 1986, when Shamir took over.
+His failure to stabilize Israel's inflationary economy and to suggest a solution to the quagmire of Lebanon led to an indecisive election in 1984.
+Shamir lost the election but was able to retain his post as foreign minister in a national unity government between the Likud alliance and the Alignment led by Prime Minister Shimon Peres.
+As part of the agreement, Peres held the post of Prime Minister until September 1986, when Shamir returned to the prime ministership and Peres became foreign minister.

 As he prepared to reclaim the office of prime minister, Shamir's hard-line image appeared to moderate.
 However, Shamir remained reluctant to change the status quo in Israel's relations with its Arab neighbours and blocked Peres's initiative to promote a regional peace conference as agreed in 1987 with King Hussein of Jordan in what has become known as the London Agreement.
 Re-elected in 1988, Shamir and Peres formed a new coalition government until "the dirty trick" of 1990, when the Alignment left the government, leaving Shamir with a narrow right-wing coalition.
 During this period the Palestinians in the West Bank and Gaza Strip launched the first Intifada, which was suppressed with force by the Israeli government.

 Shamir urged the US government to stop granting refugee visas to Soviet Jews, persuading it that they were not refugees because they already had a homeland in Israel and were only moving to the United States for economic reasons.
 He also termed the emigration of Soviet Jews to the United States rather than to Israel "defection", and called the issuing of US refugee visas to Soviet Jews when Israel was already willing to take them in "an insult to Israel".
 In 1989, a wave of Jewish emigration began from the Soviet Union after the Soviets allowed their Jewish population to emigrate freely.
 In October of that year, the US agreed to his requests and stopped issuing refugee visas to Soviet emigrants.
 Subsequently, Israel became the main destination of Soviet Jewish emigrants.
 Over one million Soviet immigrants would subsequently arrive in Israel, many of whom would have likely gone to the United States had Shamir not pressed the US government to change its policy.